kogakure/website-hugo-stefanimhoff.de/source/_posts/2007-08-02-versionskontrolle-mit-git.markdown

 *CVS* habe ich nicht kennengelernt und das scheint auch gut zu sein, bei allen grausigen Meldungen, die man über CVS hört.

-Linus Torvalds sieht das wohl etwas anders, wie er in Googles „[Tech Talk: Linus Torvalds on git](http://youtube.com/watch?v=4XpnKHJAok8 "YouTube - Tech Talk: Linus Torvalds on git")“ deutlich macht:
+Linus Torvalds sieht das wohl etwas anders, wie er in Googles <cite>[Tech Talk: Linus Torvalds on git](http://youtube.com/watch?v=4XpnKHJAok8 "YouTube - Tech Talk: Linus Torvalds on git")</cite> deutlich macht:

-> „I see Subversion as being the most pointless project ever started, because the slogan for Subversion for a while was: »CVS done right« […].
+> I see Subversion as being the most pointless project ever started, because the slogan for Subversion for a while was: <q>CVS done right</q> […].
 And if you start with that kind of slogan, there is nowhere you can go.
-There’s no way to do CVS right.“
+There’s no way to do CVS right.
 >
 > – Linus Torvalds